 Save the date—Together RIT: A Day of Understanding, Solidarity and Racial Reconciliation on Oct.
 21, 2022

 RIT will launch a new tradition this fall, gathering the community to engage in intentional and honest dialogue about race, ethnicity, and racism.
 The first Together RIT: A Day of Understanding, Solidarity, and Racial Reconciliation will take place Friday, Oct.
 21 from noon to 4 p.m.

 Together RIT is one of several initiatives launched as part of the RIT Action Plan for Race and Ethnicity.
-It will offer students, faculty, staff, and alumni the opportunity to share their work, passions, ideas, critiques, initiatives, performances, and artistic projects with the RIT community through sessions held in-person and via Zoom.
+It will offer students, faculty, staff, and alumni the opportunity to share their work, passions, ideas, critiques, initiatives, performances, and artistic projects with the RIT community through sessions held in-person.
 The call for proposals is now open and submissions will be accepted through June 30.
 The full schedule will be posted in September and updates will be posted on the Division of Diversity and Inclusion website.